 On September 10, 2020, we entered into a revolving credit agreement (the "Subscription Facility") with Sumitomo Mitsui Banking Corporation ("SMBC"), as the administrative agent for certain secured parties, the syndication agent, the lead arranger, the book manager, the letter of credit issuer and the lender.
+Pursuant to the terms of the revolving credit agreement on September 10, 2021, we extended the maturity date from September 10, 2021 to September 9, 2022.

-The Subscription Facility has a maximum facility amount of \$30 million subject to availability under the "Borrowing Base".
-Borrowing Base is calculated based on the unfunded capital commitments of certain investors that have subscribed to purchase shares of the Company, to the extent the capital commitments of such investors have also been approved by SMBC for inclusion in the Borrowing Base and meet certain additional criteria.
+On August 12, 2021, pursuant to the terms of the revolving credit agreement, we increased the maximum commitment of the Subscription Facility from \$30 million to \$50 million subject to availability under the "Borrowing Base".
+The Borrowing Base is calculated based on the unfunded capital commitments of certain investors that have subscribed to purchase shares of the Company, to the extent the capital commitments of such investors also have been approved by SMBC for inclusion in the Borrowing Base and meet certain additional criteria.
 The Subscription Facility bears interest at a rate of LIBOR plus 1.75% per annum.
-We also will pay an unused commitment fee of 0.25% per annum on the unused commitments.
+We also pay an unused commitment fee of 0.25% per annum.